-In this paper, a novel cloud-based African vulture particle swarm optimization [C-AVPSO] has been suggested.
+In this paper, a novel cloud-based African vulture particle swarm optimisation [C-AVPSO] has been proposed.

 Using C-AVPSO, the developed optimization algorithm solves the dynamic load balancing problem effectively.
-This approach used the AVO process to acquire the exploration space, and the PSO procedure to identify the improved response.
-The task's cost limitations, reaction time, and resource utilization are all satisfactorily resolved by this approach.
-As a result of combining the AVO and PSO algorithms into the proposed AVPSO algorithm, in the cloud context, load balancing performance measures and convergence rate are enhanced.
-To enhance the operation's efficiency, the proposed method balances VM loads efficiently.
+In this method, the exploration space was obtained by using the AVO procedure whereas the enhanced response was identified by the PSO procedure.
+This algorithm successfully resolves resource utilization, response time, and cost constraints of the task.
+As a result of combining the AVO and PSO algorithms into the proposed AVPSO algorithm, the convergence rate and performance metrics for load balancing in the cloud environment are improved.
+To improve the operation's efficiency, the proposed method balances VM loads efficiently.
 The suggested method was implemented in cloud sim tool.
-The proposed framework is compared to existing approaches like OMPSO.
-FIMPSO and ACSO Based on energy utilization, degree of imbalance and task migration, resource utilization, and response time.
+The proposed framework is compared to existing approaches like QMPSO, FIMPSO and ACSO Based on energy utilization, degree of imbalance and task migration, response time and resource utilization.
 The proposed C-AVPSO technique reduces resource utilization of 19.1%, 31%, and 54% than, QMPSO, FIMPSO and ACSO existing techniques.